Ecwid/ecwid-api-docs/includes/_jsapi.md

 There are 2 possible ways to call this function: adding products by product ID or adding products with extended options.

+<aside class="notice">Subscribe to the 'Ecwid.OnAPILoaded' <a href="https://developers.ecwid.com/api-documentation/subscribe-to-events#ecwid-onapiloaded">JS API event></a> to ensure availability of this function.</aside>

 #### Adding by product ID

 > Add product function